Alice In Chains - SAP

 You were always so far away I know that pain, so don't you run away Like you used to do

-The next song that was also performed at the same show is "Got Me Wrong", it came out as a single after his performance in the movie "Clerks" which brought even greater exposure to the album and the band's music.
+The next song that was also performed at the same show was "Got Me Wrong", it came out as a single after his performance in the movie "Clerks" which brought even greater exposure to the album and the band's music.
 The song is written about the relationship between a man and a woman when one side fails to understand the other side.

 I haven't felt like this in so long Wrong, in a sense too far gone from love That don't last forever Something's gotta turn out right